DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/quickstarts/js_clients/js_without_backend.md

 Next, the *UserManager* provides a *getUser* API to know if the user is logged into the JavaScript application.
 It uses a JavaScript *Promise* to return the results asynchronously.
 The returned *User* object has a *profile* property which contains the claims for the user.
+There's also an event called *UserSignedOut* that can be handled to detect if the user signs out of the token server while the SPA application is being used (presumably in a different tab).
-Add this code to detect if the user is logged into the JavaScript application:
+Add this code to detect the user's session status in JavaScript application:

 ```js
 mgr.getUser().then(function (user) {